duganchen/dosbox/ENHANCEMENTS.md

 EGA games typically work well with the *jinc2-sharp* shader, which removes dithering.

-Please note that the new defaults (no scaler, aspect ratio on) are needed for the shaders to work as designed.
+Please note that the new defaults (scaler=none, aspect=on) are needed for the shaders to work as designed.

 ## Misc Differences